 For terms pertaining to narrative, more detailed treatments of some aspects of narrative are given in in my web-book, Narrative Theory.

 For further definitions or links to other sites of relevance, you may want to visit the following:

 If you want to read this page with the terms listed on the left, click here.

 Allegory: A story which represents an idea or belief.
 An allegory can be religious or political.
 The most famous example of an allegorical work in English literature is John Bunyan's Pilgrim's Progress.
 Click here for another definition.

 Alliteration: The reiterated initial consonants of the proximate words in a poem.
-For more details, click the page from the University of Victoria, or that written by Ted Nellen.
+For more details, click the page written by Ted Nellen.

 Allusion: A reference to an idea, place, person or text (or part of a text) existing outside the literary work.

 Ambiguity: A word or expression which has more than one meaning.
 Ambiguity is not necessarily negative in literary criticism.

 Character: The 'person' in a work of fiction or drama.
 The way the author creates characters in a literary work is called characterization.
 You may also want to take a look at the entry on character and characterization in the University of Victoria's electronic list of Literary and Rhetorical Terms.
 You may also want to read Chapter 4: Characters in my Narrative Theory web-book for more details on characterization in literature.